This is what I have growing in my deck garden.

 Ice it for afternoon consumption during the heat of the day.
 It is caffeine-free so won’t your disturb sleep.
 In fact, it helps assure a smooth sleep.

-Benefits of mint tea: Mint has antibacterial and antiviral properties (immune system support), supports mental clarity, eases indigestion and nausea, has antioxidant properties, and receives headaches.
+Benefits of mint tea: Mint has antibacterial and antiviral properties (immune system support), supports mental clarity, eases indigestion and nausea, has antioxidant properties, and soothes headaches.

 Benefits of lavender tea: Lavender induces calm, reduces inflammation, boosts the immune system, detoxifies the body, supports digestive health, aids respiratory health, and improves sleep.